B0061 LINCOLN - Passenger Seatbelt Tension Sensor

 B0061:49 Passenger Seatbelt Tension Sensor: Internal Electronic Failure

-Labor: 1.0The cost of diagnosing the B0061 LINCOLN code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B0061 LINCOLN code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON